-41 The determination system must be calibrated for every batch of analyses.
-If calibration for all analytes sought implies an unacceptably large number of calibration determinations, the system may be calibrated with representative analytes during each batch of analyses.
+42. The determination system must be calibrated with the representative analytes for every batch of analyses.
 The minimum frequency for calibration of representative and all other analytes is given in Table 1.

-- Representative analytes All other analytes Minimum frequency of calibration Calibration in each batch of determinations A rolling programme to include all other analytes at least every 12 months, but preferably every 6 months At least at the level corresponding to the reporting limit.
-Minimum frequency of recovery (Paragraph 60) Determination in each batch of analyses Each analyte, at the same time as the corresponding calibration series, as above At least at the level corresponding to the reporting limit
+Representative ana- lytes All other analytes Minimum fre- quency of calibra- tion Calibration in each batch of analyses.
+At least at the level corresponding to the reporting limit.
+A rolling programme to include all other analytes at least every 12 months, but preferably every 6 months.
+At least at the level corre- sponding to the reporting limit.
+Minimum fre- quency of recovery (Paragraph 62) Determination in each batch of analy- ses.
+Each analyte, at the same time as the corresponding calibration series, as above.
+At least at the level corre- sponding to the reporting limit.

-Table 1.
-Minimum frequencies for calibration and recovery
+Table 1.Minimum frequencies for calibration and recovery

-^{} The minimum requirements are (i) at the beginning and end of a survey or programme and (ii) when potentially significant changes are made to the method.
+The minimum requirements are (i) at the beginning and end of a survey or programme and (ii) when potentially significant changes are made to the method.

-42 Reliance on representative analytes is associated with an increased risk of incorrect results, especially false negatives.
+43. Reliance on representative analytes is associated with an increased risk of incorrect results, especially false negatives.
 Therefore representative analytes must be chosen very carefully, to provide evidence that acceptable screening is achieved for all other analytes.
 The choice should be made according to the physico-chemical characteristics of the analytes, subject to inclusion of the following:

-- (i) all analytes likely to be detected in the samples analysed; - (ii) analytes likely to give the poorest and most variable response and/or recovery.
+(i) all analytes likely to be detected in the samples analysed;

+(ii) analytes likely to give the poorest and most variable response and/or recovery.

-43 Where an analyte that is not a representative analyte is detected in a sample, the result must be considered tentative.
-The sample should be re-analysed and accompanied by acceptable recovery (see paragraphs 58 & 59) and calibration (see paragraphs 35-40) of the detected analyte.
-This is essential where the screening result indicates that an MRL might be exceeded, or in the case of other violative residues..
+44. Where an analyte that is not a representative analyte is detected in a sample, the result must be considered tentative until calibrated (see paragraphs 36-41).
+When the screening result indicates that an MRL might be exceeded, or in the case of other violative residues, the sample must be re-analysed and accompanied by acceptable recovery (see paragraphs 60 and 61) of the detected analyte.

-44 If the rolling programme (Table 1) of recovery or calibration of a representative analyte produces unacceptable results at the first attempt, all results produced after the previous successful recovery or calibration of that analyte must be treated as potentially false negatives.
+45. If the rolling programme (Table 1) of recovery or calibration of a representative analyte produces unacceptable results at the first attempt, all results produced after the previous successful recovery or calibration of that analyte must be treated as potentially erroneous.